Aa-kk/k8s-faas/README.md

 # k8s-faas
-* This repo contains files used to deploy a function (docker image) using Openfaas to a kubernetes cluster on amazon eks created using eksctl.
+* This repo contains files used to deploy a function using Openfaas, to a kubernetes cluster on amazon eks created using eksctl.

 * Function is created with the use of a docker containers by Openfaas and runs as a pod in the cluster.